Students can expect to study 20 hours a week for a total of 200 hours of instruction.

 Your instructors will be available during office hours to help you with your questions about the course content, assignments and activities.

-In addition to class time, students will be invited to join ELC Connect cultural activities, including:
+In addition to class time, students will be invited to join Social Connect activities, including: